-Despite this forward thinking by the Ancient Egyptians, the first use of gold as currency actually dates back to 700BC to the Kingdom of Lydia (now known as Turkey).
+Despite this forward-thinking by the Ancient Egyptians, the first use of gold as a currency actually dates back to 700BC to the Kingdom of Lydia (now known as Turkey).
 The Lydians’ first produced coins were an alloy of gold and silver called Electrum, dating back to early 6th-Century BC.
-The largest denomination of these coins that have been found were called a 1/3 stater, weighing approximately 4.7 grams.
+The average denomination of these coins that have been found were called a 1/3 stater, weighing approximately 4.7 grams.
 The coins, even in such early stages of the currency, were pressed with designs and patterns; the 1/3 had a lion’s head with a sunburst.
 Further fractions were made all the way down to a 96th which weighed roughly 0.15 grams.

 The Elemental Properties of Gold

 Perhaps one of the main reasons for gold becoming the currency of choice throughout the world is its elemental properties.
 Gold, for all its lustre, desirability and beauty, is elementally boring; which is precisely why, after thousands of years, we continue to use it as an investment platform and also for manufacturing across a range of sectors.
 One of the elemental benefits of gold is that it does not corrode or rust, meaning that it retains its shiny appearance despite exposure to the elements.
 Typically, pure, 24-carat gold is very soft, which is in part why athletes are photographed in the ‘biting’ pose, as if to check that the medals are real gold.
 Some sources have said, that this technique derives from something people might have done during the famous gold rush, to test whether the metal they had mined was real gold or pyrite.
 If the medals were real 24-carat gold, they would almost certainly be left with teeth marks, but the medals are in fact only 1.34% gold, the rest is sterling silver.